 Leases: We commenced operations in 1986 by purchasing certain properties from subsidiaries of UHS and immediately leasing the properties back to the respective subsidiaries.
-The base rentals and lease and renewal terms for each of the hospitals leased to subsidiaries of UHS as of June 30, 2023, are provided below.
+The base rentals and lease and renewal terms for each of the hospitals leased to subsidiaries of UHS as of September 30, 2023, are provided below.
 The base rents are paid monthly.
 The lease on McAllen Medical Center also provides for bonus rent which is paid quarterly based upon a computation that compares the hospital's current quarter revenue to a corresponding quarter in the base year.
 The hospital leases with subsidiaries of UHS, with the exception of the lease on Clive Behavioral Health Hospital (which is operated by UHS in a joint venture with an unrelated third party), are unconditionally guaranteed by UHS and are cross-defaulted with one another.
 The lease for the Clive facility is guaranteed on a several basis by UHS (52%) and Catholic Health Initiatives-Iowa (48%).

-The combined revenues generated from the leases on the three acute care and three behavioral health care hospital facilities leased to subsidiaries of UHS at June 30, 2023, accounted for approximately 25% and 24% of our consolidated revenues for the three months ended June 30, 2023 and 2022, respectively, and approximately 25% of our consolidated revenues for each of the six months ended June 30, 2023 and 2022.
-In addition to the six UHS hospital facilities, we have twenty properties consisting of medical office buildings ("MOBs"), including one newly constructed MOB that was substantially completed during the first quarter of 2023, and FEDs that are either wholly or jointly-owned by us that include, or will include, tenants which are subsidiaries of UHS.
-The aggregate revenues generated from UHS-related tenants comprised approximately 41% of our consolidated revenues during each of the three and six-month periods ended June 30, 2023 and 2022.
+The combined revenues generated from the leases on the three acute care and three behavioral health care hospital facilities leased to subsidiaries of UHS at September 30, 2023, accounted for approximately 25% and 27% of our consolidated revenues for the three months ended September 30, 2023 and 2022, respectively, and approximately 25% and 27% of our consolidated revenues for the nine months ended September 30, 2023 and 2022, respectively.
+In addition to the six UHS hospital facilities, we have twenty-one properties consisting of medical/office buildings, including one newly constructed medical office building ("MOB") that was substantially completed during the first quarter of 2023 and one MOB that was acquired during the third quarter of 2023, and FEDs that are either wholly or jointly-owned by us that include, or will include, tenants which are subsidiaries of UHS.
+The aggregate revenues generated from UHS-related tenants comprised approximately 41% of our consolidated revenues during each of the three and nine months ended September 30, 2023 and 2022.